kalemaria/pycurv/README.md

    (See https://stackoverflow.com/questions/19917492/how-to-use-pythonpath and
    https://docs.python.org/3.6/tutorial/modules.html)

-3. To download the PyCurv package, change to your destination folder and run from a bash shell:
+3. To download the PyCurv package, run from a bash shell:
    ```
+   cd [pathToInstallation]  # your destination folder
    git clone https://github.com/kalemaria/pycurv.git
    ```
+   The folder `pycurv` should be created, containing the modules and folders listed here.

 4. Install dependencies from the `setup.py`:
    ```
-   cd pycurv
+   cd [pathToInstallation]/pycurv
    python setup.py install
    ```
    You should be able to import `pycurv` from a `python` or `ipython` shell.